utshomax/postman-docs/src/pages/docs/collections/performance-testing/performance-test-errors.md

 <img alt="Viewing error details" src="https://assets.postman.com/postman-docs/v10/performance-test-errors-detail-v10-17.jpg"/>

 > Request and responses details for errors are persisted locally during your current Postman session and aren't saved permanently.
 If you close the current tab or quit Postman, request and response details will no longer be available.
-You still be able to view error classes and error counts for requests.
+You will still be able to view error classes and error counts for requests.